bingefriend/bingefriend-shows-infra_azure/README.md

 ## Features

-* Ingest trigger initates a fetch of all show index data page by page.
+* Ingest HTTP trigger initates a fetch of all show index data page by page.
-* Update trigger initiates a fetch of all shows that have been updated since the last ingestion.
+* Update Timer trigger initiates a fetch of all shows that have been updated since the last ingestion.
 * Processes individual show records.
 * For each show, orchestrates the fetching and processing of its seasons and episodes.
 * Stores processed data (shows, genres, seasons, episodes) in a SQL database.